d-qn/2014_05_27_MS_bank/notes.md

 #### Txt

+Jobs associated with a country are not legion.
+Yet everybody has heard of the traditional 'swiss banker'.
+Whether it is in the news, books or movies, swiss banks are all over the place.
+If the bank secrecy under fire.
+Is the stereotype of Switzerland country of banks nevertheless well-deserved?
+The answer with data.

 Les professions associées à une nationalité ne sont pas légion, tout le monde a pourtant entendu parlé du traditionel banquier suisse.
 Si les banques suisses ont comme spécificité le vivement critqué secret bancaire .
 Le cliché de la Suisse pays des banques est-il néanmoins mérité?
 La réponse par les chiffres.